THE INTERNET - PART 1

 Search Engines

-There are literally hundreds of search engines on the internet.
+There are literally hundreds of search engines on the Internet.
 However, there is only one that I use and that you will ever need....Google.

 Google is a crawler-based engine, meaning that it has software designed to "crawl" the information on the Internet and add it to its database.
 Google has the best reputation for relevant and thorough search results.

 Google's home page is clean and simple.
 There is more than one option on Google's home page.
 You can search for web sites, images, comments in discussion groups, news, shopping sites and more.
-Figure I-1 shows the Google home page followed by a description of the various search tools.

 - Web - The default search engine.